FRIDAYAI-E/traffic_counter/README.md

 Each of these variables enable users to determine the time of which they would like to forecast the number of vehicles at that particular moment.
 However, the approach taken here will not invole any storing of data generated, it will be pass on as a data frame onto the subsequent functions.

-As for the identification of objects, the library [cvlib](https://www.cvlib.net) was adopted to identify the cars on the road.
-THe library uses the open source yoloV3 model for identification.
-Throughout the process of identifying the number of vehicles, there are some points of considerations that are not made in the project:

-- the weather conditions [heavy rain]
-- light conditions[between day time and night time]
-- taking into account the accuracy level of the model within this use case is not tested.

 There are some area of improvement that can be made for the project would be improving on the stability of the API retrieval of the dataset as there are times where the module be running without and data coming in.

 The data that is currently being used in this project is a

 - 30 minutes interval image captured from the API server
-- 7 Days of data which gives a data share of (168,1) - for the univariate analysis
+- 7 Days of data which gives a data share of (336,1) - for the univariate analysis
-- 7 Days of data which gives a data share of (168,2) - for the multivariate analysis
+- 7 Days of data which gives a data share of (336,2) - for the multivariate analysis

-Overall, in the future there can be more data being use for this project if we are able to add more data sources such as
+Overall, in the future there can be more data being use for this project.
+There are also some areas of condersion that are not address in the process of collection components:

-- cross junction cameras image
+- error handling (in the event where APIs are down)
+- duration of data acquisition
+- in the event where network is down, how can the download be resumed without restarting

+### Analytics

+##### Univerate Forecasting

 - holiday season of singapore when we collected 1 year of data
 - actual weather condition rather than weather temperature

-This will give us a stronger dataset.

-#### Analytics

-##### Univerate Forecasting

 In the project, 3 models were conducted to forecast the number of vehicles on the road for the next 3 hours and the models used are: